 Cenote San Ignacio is a gorgeous restaurant and a cenote all in one.
 It is located in Chocholá, a small Yucatecan town just 40km and 36 minutes away from central Merida.

 You can stop by here for breakfast, brunch, lunch, or dinner during your Merida itinerary.
-However, perhaps the best experience is to come in the morning, enjoy a fabulous breakfast, let it digest while you enjoy a strong Mexican coffee, and then swim in the cenote.
+However, perhaps the best experience is to come in the morning.

 Gorgeous tiki-style cabanas provide protection from the intense sun as you dine on tables laden with crisp white linen tablecloths.
-Indulge in traditional Mexican breakfasts or the very best of Yucatecan cuisine.
+You can indulge in traditional Mexican breakfasts or the very best of Yucatecan cuisine.

 There is also a large pool surrounded by hammocks and cozy chairs.
 You could easily dedicate half a day to hanging out here.

-The cenote here is arguably one of the most beautiful in the Yucatan and arguably, the whole of Mexico.
-It measures 30 meters long by 20 meters wide with a maximum depth of 8 meters.
+The cenote here is arguably one of the most beautiful in the Yucatan.
+It measures 30m long by 20m wide with a maximum depth of 8m.

 Micaela, Mar & Leña